Vaibhavchaudhary991/DSA-Sliding-window/README.md

 Instead of forming full binary numbers, we can track prefixes using modular arithmetic.
 Key insight:
 prefix = (prefix * 2 + currentBit) % 5;

+📅 Day 29 of hashtag#365DaysOfDSA
+Solved 1015.
+Smallest Integer Divisible by K today.
+ Used modular arithmetic to track remainders and avoid overflow while building numbers made only of 1s.
+ Simple logic, clean solution! 💡
+🚀 On to Day 30!